 External Best Practice #1: Make Signing Up to Your Loyalty Program Easy

-Nothing is worse than a long and drawn out process to sign up for anything – including loyalty programs.
-Signing up to your program should be user focused, seamless, and easy to do and include post sign-up contact/confirmation immediately.
-There’s not much worse than struggling to sign up to a program and then wondering if you’ve completed the process!
+Nothing is worse than a long and drawn-out process to sign up for anything – including loyalty programs.
+Signing up to your program should be user-focused, seamless, and easy to do and include post-sign-up contact/confirmation immediately.
+There’s not much worse than struggling to sign up for a program and then wondering if you’ve completed the process!

 External Best Practice #2: Build a Relationship Not a Promotional Channel

 Financial rewards are a large driver for implementing a loyalty program.
 However, your plan should go beyond that.
 A large percentage of your customers see loyalty programs to build a relationship with or is part of the connection with your business.

 Part of participating in a loyalty program is buying from your brand and your values.
 There is a strong connection with a customer’s satisfaction as the brand aligns and demonstrates its commitment to its values.